algobulls/pyalgotrading/docs/pyalgotrad/prerequisites.md

     ---

-4. **TA-Lib Package ([Link](https://mrjbq7.github.io/ta-lib/install.html))** - This package encompasses all Technical Indicators used in Technical Analysis by strategists.
-You will need this package to compute Moving Average (SMA) for the example.

-    ---

-5. **pyalgotrading Package ([Link](https://pypi.org/project/pyalgotrading/))** - This package has all the necessary classes to create strategies.
-For the SMA strategy, you will subclass your class from the StrategyBase class which is present in this package.

-    ---

-6. **Jupyter Notebook ([Link](https://jupyter.org/install))** - You will use a Jupyter Notebook to connect to the AlgoBulls platform.
+4. **Jupyter Notebook ([Link](https://jupyter.org/install))** - You will use a Jupyter Notebook to connect to the AlgoBulls platform.
 You will upload the strategy, test your strategy (Backtesting, Paper Trading or Real Trading), and fetch logs using the notebook.

     ---